How did the RAF win the Battle of Britain?

 It was able to consistently out-manoeuvre the Luftwaffe's Messerschmidt fighters and get to the larger bombers.

 This meant that they had to carefully select their targets.
-The Luftwaffe focused their attacks on British airfields and radar stations in the south of England.
+As a consequence, the Luftwaffe focused their attacks on British airfields and radar stations in the south of England.

 The attack on the Royal Air Force airfields